-Anti-EU parties face massive funding cuts
+Anti-EU parties face funding cuts

 The plan now is to reduce the EU parliament's budget for European political parties, in what Timmermans said would then increase the share of the total funding distributed in proportion to the number of MEPs elected.

 "The budget for European political parties is distributed equally among of all them, no matter how big or small.
-This in our view not proportionate to true democratic representation in parliament," he said.
+This in our view is not proportionate to true democratic representation in parliament," he said.

 European political parties were granted over €30 million for 2017.
 Fifteen percent of that was distributed equally, with the remaining 85 percent distributed in proportion to each party's share of elected MEPs.
 The plan now is to reduce the 15 percent share to five percent.